Mixd/wp-deploy/readme.md

 ```
 This is where you define your SSH access to the remote server, and the full path which you plan to deploy to. the `stage_url` is used when generating your `wp-config.php` file during installation.

+`server` can be an IP address or domain; prefixing with `http://` is not needed either way.

 You also need to rename `database.example.yml` to `database.yml` and fill it with the database details for each environment, including your local one.
 This file should stay ignored in git.

 #### .wpignore